 He added that he would block the Department of Justice nominees until Sessions keeps his commitment to the Department of Justice not to interfere in state law.

 Sen. Lisa Murkowski (R-Alaska) also expressed her disappointment with the decision to rescind the Obama protection.
 Oregon Gov. Kate Brown (D) said marijuana has created at least 19,000 jobs and is valuable for the state’s economy.

 Sessions also told the House Judiciary Committee oversight hearing on November 14 that the Obama federal protection would stand.

 Many Democrats, as well as Republicans, were angered by the announcement, citing Trump’s promise not to allow the federal government to interfere with state laws.
-With legal marijuana sales expected to be more than $24 billion by 2020, the tide is quickly turning as Republican politicians realize the enormous financial and health benefits of legalization.
+With legal marijuana sales expected to be more than $24 billion by 2020, the tide is quickly turning as Republican politicians realize the enormous financial benefits of legalization.